 The most impactful cloud cost reduction strategies are: (1) reserved instances and committed use discounts - reduce cost by 30-40% vs on-demand for steady-state workloads, (2) rightsizing - remove over-provisioned compute and storage (saves 15-25%), (3) turning off dev/test environments when not in use (saves 60-70% on those environments), (4) storage lifecycle policies - auto-tiering old data to cheaper storage classes, (5) Spot/preemptible instances for batch workloads (save 60-80%), (6) eliminating unnecessary data transfer (egress) costs.

-What is IaaS growing faster than SaaS?
+Why is infrastructure cloud growing faster than SaaS?

 Get your infrastructure budget allocation